Does Refinancing Hurt Your Credit?

 1. Keep making payments until you close on your new loan.

 The first and most important thing that you can do if you’re trying to keep your credit in good shape is to keep making payments on your existing loan until the refinance is complete.
 Typically, refinancing a mortgage will take a little bit of time to complete.
-According to the March 2021 Ellie Mae Origination Insight Report, it takes 52 days on average to refinance a mortgage loan, so you’ll need to remember to keep making a month or two of payments to your existing lender before you can shift your focus to your new loan.

 2. Practice smart rate shopping.